-Sesamoid stress fractures are relatively uncommon and often confused with the more common problem of sesamoiditis combined with a congenital bipartite (split) sesamoid.
-When they occur sesamoid stress fractures usually result form an episode of increased repetitive loading such as a increase in running training.
-Symptoms are pain under the great toe that is aggravated by standing and walking.
-It is not uncommon for patients to have a high arched foot type.
+The human foot has numerous combinations of dozens of different sesamoid bones.
+The largest and most commonly injured are the two bones beneath the great toe.
+These sesamoid bones rarely develop stress fractures, which is often confused with the more common problem of sesamoiditis combined with a congenital bipartite (split) sesamoid.
+When sesamoid stress fractures do occur, they usually result from an episode of increased repetitive loading such as an increase in running distance.
+Pain under the great toe that is aggravated by standing and walking is common.
+It is not unusual for patients who suffer a sesamoid stress fracture to have a high arched foot type.
 X-rays may be diagnostic although an MRI may be required to clarify the diagnosis.
-Non-displaced sesamoid stress fractues can be treated non-surgically with limited or no weight-bearing for 6-8 weeks.
-Displacaed or chronic stress fractures may need surgery which could include fixing the fracture or removing the affected bone.
+Non-displaced sesamoid stress fractures can be treated non-surgically with limited or no weight-bearing for 6-8 weeks.
+Displaced or chronic stress fractures may need surgery, which could include fixing the fracture or removing the affected bone.

 Sesamoid stress fractures are associated with localized tenderness over the involved sesamoid.
-Movement of the toe may exacerbate the symptoms.
+Movement of the great toe may exacerbate the symptoms.
 The pain is usually isolated to under the great toe region.
 It’s not uncommon for these injuries to occur in patients with high arched feet, as this foot shape tends to cause increased loading at the base of the great toe.

-More commonly, a chronic stress fracture is present and these are managed non-operatively in a manner that is similar to treatimg sesamoiditis.
+More commonly, a chronic stress fracture is present and these are managed non-operatively in a manner that is similar to treating sesamoiditis.
 Specifically, the area under the base of the great toe is protected.
 An orthotic that helps to offload this area is used.
 This is typically an orthotic with a recessed area under the base of the first metatarsal head.
 This is combined with the cushioned insole and a very stiff sole of the shoe with a slight contour.
 A stiff sole with a rocker bottom contour will allow for a smoother dispersion of the force away from the base of the great toe.
 In addition, activity modification to help prevent excessive loading to this area should be performed.
 Time will often help to settle this condition when combined with activity modification.

 Potential complications of surgery